 Master of Science in Medical Physics

 Established in 2020, the MSMP program offers two different pathways to allow students to choose either a thesis option or a clinical option.
-Students who choose the thesis pathway will be required to complete 6 credits of thesis research, with the option for additional research opportunities over the summer semester as part of the 30-credit requirement.
-Students who choose the clinical pathway will be required to complete a 1-credit clinical rotation and a 3-credit clinical project, with the option for additional clinical rotations over the summer.
+Students who choose the thesis pathway are required to complete 6 credits of thesis research, with the option for additional research opportunities over the summer semester as part of the 30-credit requirement.
+Students who choose the clinical pathway are required to complete a 1-credit clinical rotation and a 3-credit clinical project, with the option for additional clinical rotations over the summer.
 Each pathway takes two years to complete.

 Doctor of Philosophy (PhD) in Medical Physics